Traverse City And Leelanau Peninsula Michigan, USA Travel Guide

 For a less crowded beach experience, visit Good Harbor Beach on the Leelanau Peninsula.

-Various state forests plus wild spaces present opportunities for birdwatching.
+Various state forests plus wild spaces offer chances for birdwatching.
 Bald Eagles and migratory birds are often spotted.
 White-tailed deer are common throughout the rural areas.

 Sleeping Bear Dunes are unique sandy hills from glacial formation.
 The rolling hills of the peninsulas are a direct result of past glacial activity.

 Numerous public beaches exist along Lake Michigan, Grand Traverse Bay (Clinch Park Beach, Traverse City State Park Beach).
-Inland Lakes (Lake Leelanau, Torch Lake, Elk Lake, Glen Lake) are famous for going out on a boat, swimming, and fishing.
+Inland Lakes (Lake Leelanau, Torch Lake, Elk Lake, Glen Lake) are famous for boating, swimming, and fishing.
 Boardman River for kayaking.

-Discover lesser-known spots that present one-of-a-kind perspectives and quieter experiences.
+Find lesser-known-famous spots that present special insights and quieter experiences.

-The region hosts numerous festivals throughout the year, celebrating everything from local produce to arts and culture.
+The region hosts numerous festivals throughout the year, celebrating a range from local produce to arts and culture.

 Early July.
 A major annual celebration featuring parades, air shows, concerts, and cherry-themed food.